The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: Matrix Trigonometry

-One quick algebraic way to define the singular values of an $m\times n$ matrix $A$ is to find the diagonal matrix with non-negative entries in the set $\{UAV' \}$ where $U$ is $m\times m$ orthogonal and $V$ is $n \times n$ orthogonal.
-Similarly one can define the generalized singular values of a pair of matrices $(A,B)$ with the same number of columns.
-The ``cosine-sine" format, is the pair of diagonal matrices $(C,S)$ with non-negative entries in the set of matrix pairs $\{(UAH^{-1},VBH^{-1}) : U,V \mbox{ orthogonal}, H \mbox{ non-singular}\}$.
-Often the gsvd is given in ``cotangent" format, which is the ratio of cosines to sines.
+One quick algebraic way to define the singular values of an $m, n$ matrix $A$ is to find the diagonal matrix with non-negative entries in the set $\{UAV' \}$ where $U$ is $m$ by $m$ orthogonal and $V$ is $n$ by $n$ orthogonal.
+This is the equivalence class representative definition.
+Similarly, one can define the generalized singular values of a pair of matrices $(A,B)$ with the same number of columns.
+The ``cosine-sine'' format, is the pair of (1-)diagonal matrices $(C,S)$ with non-negative entries in the set of matrix pairs $\{(UAH^{-1},VBH^{-1}) : U,V \mbox{ orthogonal}, H \mbox{ non-singular}\}$.
+Often the GSVD is given in ``cotangent'' format, which is the ratio of cosines to sines.